Gökhan Gönül: International career

 Gönül was never capped at youth international level.
 He made his senior debut against Norway on 27 November 2007.
 He made three more appearances that season, but was not selected in the Euro 2008 squad due to his injury.

 Gönül was called up to the Turkey squad for Euro 2016.

+Managerial career

+Gönül was appointed as the assistant coach of the Turkey national under-21 football team on 19 March 2024.
+After serving as the assistant coach for 5 matches, he became the head coach of the Turkey U-21 on 26 September 2024.